University Years (1977-1984)

 Thus, most of my education was at the library, and which I got no credit for, nor asked for.
 It was partly personal and private.

 The library became my refuge.
 It was no longer the forest and mountains.
 I was an adult and wanted to engage with the world.
 I still drove into the mountains and hiked for recreation, but I brought library books to read on top of the bluffs or with my feet in the streams.

 However, while studying the Three Mile Island nuclear accident (contractor design shortcuts, plus human error), and also reading about nuclear materials proliferation to various political regimes around the world, I started to adopt some doubts about the realities of nuclear power and the ability to maintain inspections and controls.

-At a certain point early in my education, I "graduated" from a theoretical outlook on the world (where nuclear would be cleanest by far) to a realistic viewpoint (where simplistic perceptions of a majority in a democracy, nuclear materials proliferation as well as human negligence and cheap greed reign).
+At a certain point early in my education, I "graduated" from a theoretical outlook on the world (where nuclear would be cleanest by far) to a realistic viewpoint (where simplistic perceptions of a majority in a democracy, nuclear materials proliferation, as well as human negligence and cheap greed, often reign).